CAMES-Engineering/OSABPS/README.md

 # Open-Source-Automatic-Bowel-Preparation-Score
-Code, weights and updates for the OSABPS metric for assessing colonoscopy bowel preparation
+Open Source Automatic Bowel Preparation Score: Code, weights and updates for the OSABPS metric for assessing colonoscopy bowel preparation

 Related to publication XYZ in Journal YZZ [DOI: ]